remix-run/remix/docs/tutorials/jokes.md

 ## Unexpected errors

 I'm sorry, but there's no way you'll be able to avoid errors at some point.
 Servers fall over, co-workers use `// @ts-ignore`, and so on.
-So we need to just embrace the possibility of unexpected errors and deal with them.
+So we need to embrace the possibility of unexpected errors and deal with them.

 Luckily, error handling in Remix is stellar.
 You may have used React's [Error Boundary feature](https://reactjs.org/docs/error-boundaries.html#gatsby-focus-wrapper).
 With Remix, your route modules can export an [`ErrorBoundary` component](../api/conventions#errorboundary) and it will be used.
 But it's even cooler because it works on the server too!
 Not only that, but it'll handle errors in `loader`s and `action`s too!
 Wowza!
 So let's get to it!